RathodAkshay134/Customer-churn-prediction/README.md

-# Customer Churn Prediction – Telecom
+# Customer Churn Prediction using Machine Learning (XGBoost)

 ## 📌 Business Problem
 No-Churn Telecom is facing high customer churn due to increasing competition.
 The company wants to identify customers who are likely to leave and take preventive actions through targeted retention strategies.